 A small investment in client intake can mean a big improvement for your firm.
 Consider the case of Ubique Legal, a seven-staff law firm specialising in real estate, landlords, and property law.

 Just a few changes to their client intake system allowed them to convert 50% more clients while eliminating time-consuming duplicate work.

 Time is money, and time spent on non-billable tasks like client intake means less time helping clients and focusing on billable work.
 Use the tips in this guide to improve the procedures at your firm:

 - Automate where you can… In the digital age, there’s no need to take on all the work of client intake yourself.
 Look for tools to help lighten the load.

 - … But don’t forget a human touch.
 You only get one chance to make a first impression, and your firm’s client intake process is that chance.
 Your process should be simple and efficient, but your client should still be able to see that you care about meeting their needs.

 - Always be improving.
-A client intake process is never perfect, so seek feedback from clients, and be on the lookout for tools and new ideas to make your procedures more efficient.
+A client intake process is never perfect, so seek feedback from clients.
+Also, be on the lookout for tools and new ideas to make your procedures more efficient.